 Prior to inviting your visitor to campus please remember to read important and helpful information from the Office of International Initiatives about hosting international visitors.

-Academic honorarium payments and reimbursement for incidental expense are allowed.
-Please keep in mind that when a visitor arrives in the B-1 category that Honorarium payments are allowed only as long as the academic activity at Georgia State University for which an honorarium is paid is no longer than 9 days, and the visitor has not accepted honoraria from more than five institutions or organizations within a 6 month period.
+Academic honorarium payments and reimbursement for incidental expenses are allowed.
+Please keep in mind that when a visitor arrives in the B-1 category that Honorarium payments are allowed only as long as the academic activity at Georgia State for which an honorarium is paid is (a) no longer than 9 days, (b) the visitor has not accepted honoraria from more than five institutions or organizations (c) within a 6 month period.

 For more information, please contact Drew Webster, Assistant Director of Scholar Services, at [email protected].